 An example of this is the open F chord.
 When played, the A and low E strings are skipped.
 A lot of the low end that gives E major and G major chords in open position their expansive, full sound are lacking which is evident if playing open F as part of a chord progression.

 However, when played using an E major barre shape the root note is fretted on the low E string which adds more low end and body to the sound of the chord.

 If standard tuning represents a safe, familiar home base for our fingers on the fretboard.
 Alternate tunings take away a lot of that familiarity, opening up new avenues for expression, for those willing to test unfamiliar waters.

 If you write original music and find yourself getting a little stale, taking away the familiar foundations of standard tuning can be a good way to break out of a songwriting rut and inject new life into your music.

 Over the last few years I’ve been learning Nick Drake songs and there’s some pretty subtle tuning changes that create these very specific kinds of open auras musically.
 It’s difficult to write in those without sounding like that sprightly, sparkly pastoral Nick Drake thing.
 But it does help create new ideas in a sense when you’re sitting there.

-Another advantage to playing in an alternate tuning is the potential to unlock different shapes on the fretboard, making many chord shapes simpler to fret and transition between.
+Another advantage to playing in an alternate tuning is the potential to unlock different shapes on the fretboard, making many chords shapes simpler to fret and transition between.
 This is especially the case with open and drop tunings.

 The most obvious example of this has to be drop D, which involves detuning the low E to D.

 This relatively small adjustment changes the structure of the chord.
-As the root note on the low E string must then be played two frets higher on the fretboard, and thus making it possible for mediocre guitarists everywhere to play power chords using just one finger and transition between chords easily.
+As the root note on the low E string must then be played two frets higher on the fretboard, thus making it possible for mediocre guitarists everywhere to play power chords using just one finger and transition between chords easily.

 If you consider slide guitar and the limitations with regard to standard chord shapes and transitioning between chords it becomes even more obvious.